SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 *****
 <br><i>At this point, I had been in New Jersey for... well.
 Years.
 There were still things that mystified me - the dividers on the highways, the full-service gas stations, and where exactly that local twang came from.
 Though I still felt a stranger, an implant, I smiled and kept on.
 Love had brought me here and love would make me remain.</i>

 <i>My childhood had been quiet and lonely.
-I had my father, my sister, and occasionally my cousins, but growing up in Straud's realm left me isolated.
+I had my father, my sister, and occasionally my cousins, but growing up in Straud's realm had left me isolated.
 I never knew the joy of spontaneous friendship, the kinds of bonds that are formed on playgrounds and over schoolbooks.
 Such camaraderie was the stuff of books and fairytales.
 And reading never came easily to me; letters and figures danced around before my eyes and made me regret having opened the tomes in the first place.</i>

 <i>But I deeply desired to visit the foreign places I had heard rumor of.
 Father would read aloud to me and by candlelight, white castles rose from fields of green and valiant knights vanquished evil.
 And, of course, I dreamt of a princess.</i>